pygmystack/pygmy-legacy/docs/drupal_site_containers.md

 ### Drush from your host machine

-To use drush, you can either connect to the container as above, or add a bash function that will connect for you to run your drush command.
+To use Drush, you can either connect to the container as above, or add a bash function that will connect for you to run your Drush command.
 To add the function, add this to your .bashrc file:

 Bash:
 ```